wolfgangasdf/reftool5/README.md

 Reftool is not:

 * a collaborative thing.
-Reftool is a single-user application.
-But IMO references are personal, you exchange PDFs or links with collaborators.
+    * Reftool is a single-user application.
+    * But IMO references are personal, you exchange PDFs or links with collaborators.
       My experience tells me that you should not import any articles into a reference manager without having read at least the abstract, you'll never have time to read them later in nearly all cases!
+    * Reftool contains tools to make this exchange easy (copy article links, copy pdfs)

 Key hints: